cybozu-go/meows/docs/development.md

 How to run GitHub Actions controller for development
 ----------------------------------------------------

 If you need to run the controller on your local environment, this is the easiest way to do that.
-You can reuse the token for `github.com/neco-test/github-actions-controller-ci`, which is prepared for CI, but please be careful that your local environment steals the job that is expected to run on a node created in CI and might cause a failure on CI.
+You can reuse the token for the test repository, which is prepared for CI.
+But please be careful that your local environment steals the job that is expected to run on a node created in CI and might cause a failure on CI.

 ```bash
 # Create secret files for kindtest.